alinush/ck/README.md

  - if PDFs are not available from publisher, try sci-hub.tw: see [python example here](https://gist.github.com/mpratt14/df20f09a06ba4249f3fad0776610f39d)
  - figure out how to have a setup.py that installs this thing
+ - tools for making the .bib files consistent
+    + titles should have double brackets
+    + same conference shouldn't have different names
+    - similar or incomplete author names
  - `ck` command
     - `open` subcommand
         - add support for various associated files: .bib, .html, .md, .notes.\[0-9\]\*.pdf, .slides.pdf, .etc